jack27hilton/focus-furnishings/README.md

 ### 2:
 The second biggest challenge was the initial design of the website.
 Given that there are alot of large furniture retailers out there with very professional and advanced websites, websites for furniture retailers have started forming and pattern with moving images on a home page and product search bars with hundredsd of results for easy user interface.
 This made it hard for me to design a website that could still be recognised as a furniture retailers website and adhere to what the customers are used to seeing as I could not build the type of website that the big companies have.
 To make this easier I linked the already built online catalogues of the companies that Focus Furnishings sources their products from in the product navigation menu thus saving me time and the already built online catalogues look very professional already which reflects nicely on my website and Focus as a company.

+## Tools:
+This website was built using exclusivly HTML and CSS on my end.